isabella82828/Spinal-Injury-Detection/README.md

-# 🧠 Spine Injury Detection and Segmentation in Ultrasound Images
+# 🧠 Spinal Injury Detection and Segmentation in Ultrasound Images

-This repository contains code developed for automating diagnostics in spinal cord injuries by leveraging computer vision and machine learning.
+This project automates diagnostics in spinal cord injuries by leveraging computer vision and machine learning.
 Through integrated computer vision algorithms, this project enables the detection of relevant features in ultrasound images, supporting continuous evaluation of clinical metrics and aiding radiologists in patient monitoring and diagnostics.

 ## Project Overview